samokhodkin/whippet-db/docs/tutorial/index.md

   Yet there are still a number of ways for the database to become corrupt.

 - journaling mode: the transactions are written first to the write-ahead log, then sent to the main file, in a such way as to ensure the atomicity and integrity of the changes.
-In the case of a sudden program termination or a system failure, the next time the database is opened the journal is checked and applied to the main file.
-In this mode the database file always remain consistent.
+The journal takes care of keeping the database file always consistent.

 The file-backed and journaling modes are mutually compatible, that is, once a db was created in one mode, it may be later opened in another.
 This is because the main file format is the same.